 This page provides supplemental information for using Cloud Audit Logging with Cloud Storage.
 Use Cloud Audit Logging to generate logs for API operations performed in Cloud Storage.
+To set up Cloud Audit Logging, see Configuring Data Access Logs.

 Within Cloud Audit Logging, there are two types of logs: